Optimization and Problem Solving of Pandora FMS

 Other important buffers

 There are several buffers that are empty by default in some distributions.
 Modifying these parameters can improve performance significantly compared to the default one.
-It is important to make sure that these tokens exist in the MySQL configuration file.
+It is important to make sure that these tokens exist in MySQL configuration file.

 key_buffer_size=4M